 top of page

-Tarr Steps is always one of the most popular days out when guests book with Woodlands Holidays.
-Just a short drive from both Woodlands House and Woodleigh Cottage, Tarr Steps, the longest clapper bridge in the UK, is a listed Ancient Monument and the Tarr Steps Woods which surround it are designated a Site of Special Scientific Interest (SSI) and a National Nature Reserve (NNR).
-But Tarr Steps is not only historic, it's great fun too.
-You'll cross the river via the giant 'steps', enjoy a walk along the river banks and even think about a wild swim if the weather is kind.
-Then enjoy a picnic, or book in for a delicious meal at the Tarr Farm Inn, or just join the regulars for a Somerset cider and a snack.
+Tarr Steps is always one of the most popular days out when guests book Woodleigh Cottage.
+It's not only a significant Ancient Monument in its own right, it's great fun too.
+After a drive across beautiful Exmoor and down the deep valley, you can cross the river via the giant 'steps', enjoy a walk along the river banks and even think about a wild swim if the weather is kind.
+Then enjoy a picnic, or book a delicious meal at the Tarr Farm Inn, or just join the regulars for a Somerset cider and a snack in the bar.

 Tarr Steps - Myths and Legends